The Bible Is Not Consistent With Nature

 Most New Testament scholars now believe that Jesus did in fact perform healings and exorcisms.
 Even many liberal scholars would say that Jesus drew large crowds of people primarily because of His ability to heal and exorcise demons Dr. Daniel Morris and Michael Greghorn, What Do Modern Historians Think?

-The strongest evidence that Jesus miracles are real are the Gospel accounts themselves.
-Probably Jesus most incredible miracle was that of raising Lazarus from the dead.
+The strongest evidence that Jesus’ miracles are real are the Gospel accounts themselves.
+One of Jesus’ most incredible miracles was the raising of Lazarus from the dead.
 Lazarus had been dead and buried for four days.
 Buried long enough that his body had started to decay and stink.
-And there were many witnesses who could attest to this as a fact.
-Lazarus appears to have been a prominent man, as there were many people at his funeral.
+There was no question Lazarus was dead.
+Then Jesus raised him from the dead, and did so in front of a large crowd that had come to the gravesite to mourn.

 When He had said these things, He cried out with a loud voice, Lazarus, come forth.
 The man who had died came forth, bound hand and foot with wrappings, and his face was wrapped with cloth.
 Jesus said to them, Unbind him, and let him go.